MichaIng/DietPi-Docs/docs/software/media.md

         name "snapcast"
         path "/tmp/mpd.fifo"
         format "48000:16:2"
     }
     ```

     Once you have done that you then need to add the following to `/etc/snapserver.conf` under `[stream]`.
-The `name` is the name as it will appear to snapcast clients here i've called it MyMpd.
-Check the snapserver docs for additional parameters you can pass in: <https://github.com/badaix/snapcast/blob/master/doc/configuration.md#pipe>
+The `name` is the name as it will appear to Snapcast clients here I have called it `myMPD`.
+Check the Snapcast server docs for additional parameters you can pass in: <https://github.com/badaix/snapcast/blob/master/doc/configuration.md#pipe>

     ```
-    source = pipe:///tmp/mpd.fifo?name=MyMpd&mode=read
+    source = pipe:///tmp/mpd.fifo?name=myMPD&mode=read
     ```

-=== "Using mopidy as an input source"
+=== "Using Mopidy as an input source"

-    If you have mopidy installed you can use it as an input source.
+    If you have Mopidy installed you can use it as an input source.

-    First you need to ensure that mopidy outputs to a pipe.
+    First you need to ensure that Mopidy outputs to a pipe.
 Add the following to `/etc/mopidy/mopidy.conf` and restart with `systemctl restart mopidy`

     ```
     [audio]
     output = audioresample ! audioconvert ! audio/x-raw,rate=48000,channels=2,format=S16LE ! wavenc ! filesink location=/tmp/mopidy.fifo
     ```

     Once you have done that you then need to add the following to `/etc/snapserver.conf` under `[stream]`.
-The `name` is the name as it will appear to snapcast clients here i've called it MyMopidy.
-Check the snapserver docs for additional parameters you can pass in: <https://github.com/badaix/snapcast/blob/master/doc/configuration.md#pipe>
+The `name` is the name as it will appear to snapcast clients here i've called it `myMopidy`.
+Check the Snapcast server docs for additional parameters you can pass in: <https://github.com/badaix/snapcast/blob/master/doc/configuration.md#pipe>

     ```
-    source = pipe:///tmp/mopidy.fifo?name=MyMopidy&mode=read
+    source = pipe:///tmp/mopidy.fifo?name=myMopidy&mode=read
     ```

 === "Using Raspotify/librespot as an input source"

-    If you have raspotify installed you can use it as an input source.
+    If you have Raspotify installed you can use it as an input source.

     Add the following config under `[stream]`.
-The `name` is the name as it will appear to snapcast clients here i've called it MySpotify.
+The `name` is the name as it will appear to snapcast clients here I have called it `mySpotify`.
 The `devicename` is the name that will be shown when connecting in Spotify.
-Check the snapserver docs for additional parameters you can pass in: <https://github.com/badaix/snapcast/blob/master/doc/configuration.md#librespot>.
-I've disabled the audio cache to protect the SD card.
+Check the Snapcast server docs for additional parameters you can pass in: <https://github.com/badaix/snapcast/blob/master/doc/configuration.md#librespot>.
+I have disabled the audio cache to protect the SD card.

     ```
-    source = librespot:///usr/bin/librespot?name=MySpotify&devicename=SnapcastSpotify&disable_audio_cache=true
+    source = librespot:///usr/bin/librespot?name=mySpotify&devicename=SnapcastSpotify&disable_audio_cache=true
     ```

-=== "Using AirPlay (shairport-sync) as an input
+=== "Using AirPlay (Shairport Sync) as an input

     First install shairport-sync.

     Then (at the moment - see: <https://github.com/MichaIng/DietPi/issues/4470>) we need to replace the Shairport Sync binary with one that supports stdout.
 To do this we need to compile a new binary - you will find details here:
     <https://github.com/mikebrady/shairport-sync/blob/master/INSTALL.md#build-and-install>

     You need to use this line when configuring instead of the line from the docs:

     ```sh
     ./configure --sysconfdir=/etc --with-alsa --with-soxr --with-avahi --with-ssl=openssl --with-systemd --with-metadata --with-stdout
     ```

     Don't forget to run `make` and `make install`.

     Then add the following config under `[stream]`.
-The `name` is the name as it will appear to snapcast clients here i've called it MyAirport.
+The `name` is the name as it will appear to snapcast clients here I have called it `myAirport`.
 He `devicename` is the name that will be shown when searching for Airport devices.
-Check the snapserver docs for additional parameters you can pass in: <https://github.com/badaix/snapcast/blob/master/doc/configuration.md#airplay>
+Check the Snapcast server docs for additional parameters you can pass in: <https://github.com/badaix/snapcast/blob/master/doc/configuration.md#airplay>

     ```
-    source = airplay:///usr/local/bin/shairport-sync?name=MyAirport&devicename=SnapcastAirport&params=--configfile=/usr/local/etc/shairport-sync.conf
+    source = airplay:///usr/local/bin/shairport-sync?name=myAirport&devicename=SnapcastAirport&params=--configfile=/usr/local/etc/shairport-sync.conf
     ```

     You will then either need to mask the original Shairport Sync service